Dadra and Nagar Haveli and Daman and Diu: Law enforcement and justice

 Law enforcement within the territory is the responsibility of the Dadra and Nagar Haveli and Daman and Diu Police.
 The territory falls under the jurisdiction of the Bombay High Court.

 In the Parliament of India

 Dadra and Nagar Haveli and Daman and Diu sends two members (MPs) to the lower house of the Indian parliament the Lok Sabha.
 The territory is divided into the constituencies of Daman and Diu and Dadra and Nagar Haveli.

+Demographics

+Religion

+Hinduism is the dominant religion in the territory with Hindus making up 92.4% of the population.